 One of the most important things you can do as a freelancer is take the time to fully comprehend the project on which you're applying to work.
 Can you successfully complete all aspects of the job?
 Is there something in the description that's unclear?
 Don't be afraid to contact the company and ask before you put your name in for consideration.

-"Each job is unique and each employer expects something specific," Parker said.
+"Each job is unique and each employer expects something specific," Nikki Parker, a former Freelancer.com representative, said in a 2013 interview with Business News Daily.
 "Before you contact an employer, it is important that you understand the project and that this comes across when you reach out to them."

 Write a good cover letter